Ultimate 2 Weeks Japan Itinerary:

 Ghibli Museum

 Totoro fans will love visiting the Ghibli Museum.
 It has exhibitions and gardens featuring different Studio Ghibli movies where you can immerse yourself in the world of Ghibli.
+You do have to buy tickets online in advance (they do not sell tickets on site), and these tickets can sell out quickly.
+If tickets are already sold out for the day you want to go, you can book a guided tour of the Ghibli Museum which includes admission.

 Tokyo Disneyland and DisneySea